NNikoletta/CreditCardFraudDetection/README.md

 5. Verifies if the number of rows is correct.
 6. Verifies if the column names match the expected column names.
 7. Verifies if there are any empty cells (missing values).
+8. Verifies if there are any unexpected labels in the class column.
-8. Verifies if the number of fraudulent transactions is correct.
+9. Verifies if the number of fraudulent transactions is correct.
-9. Verifies if the number of legitimate transactions is correct.
+10. Verifies if the number of legitimate transactions is correct.
 If the data passes every validation check, the code moves on to the next step.

 The data is then loaded into two numpy arrays _x_ and _y_.
 The former contains all the features while the latter stores all the classes that belong to each entry.